Xtraball/SiberianCMS-Doc/docs/module/forms.md

 self::addClass("delete", $this);
 ```

-This binder is used form small delete forms, to trigger various events
+This binder is used for small delete forms, to trigger various events

 * Submit the delete form
 * Check if the row was deleted, then remove the corresponding row dynamically from the table
+* Or reload the page if this was the only row

 ## Elements